LvChengbin/event-emitter/README.md

 # EventEmitter

-An implementation of EventEmitter for browsers.
+An implementation of EventEmitter for browsers which can use an Object as the event type.

 ## Installation